 Bikes nowadays are of such high quality that they can make an amateur rider feel as confident as a professional.
 The key here is to ALWAYS know your limits and make sure you are riding within them.

 Furthermore, some trials have posted speed limits.
 If a speed limit is posted, follow it.
-I understand how easy (and fun) it is to get these big bikes up to speed but maintaining a pace at or below the speed limits ensures that all trail users will be safe and that mountain bikes will be allowed on the trails.
+I understand how easy (and fun) it is to get these big bikes up to speed but maintaining a pace at or below the speed limits ensures that all trail users will be safe and that mountain biking will be allowed on the trails.

 This is one of the most important rules.
 Hikers, bikers, and equestrians will encounter each other on the trial.
 Understanding how to properly encounter each other is critical to maintaining safe trail use.
 It is important to consult the local rules specific to the trail system you are riding.